Bergen County Drug Possession Lawyers

 Protecting the Rights of Bergen County NJ Residents Accused of Drug Possession

-At Aiello, Harris, Abate many of our drug defense lawyers are former prosecutors or worked for law enforcement agencies before joining our firm.
+At Aiello, Harris, Abate, Law Group PC many of our drug defense lawyers are former prosecutors or worked for law enforcement agencies before joining our firm.
 Our lawyers understand how frightening a drug charge can be.
 Our Bergen County criminal lawyers employ many different strategies that have proven successful in helping the accused.
 Many times, the prosecution will be forced to dismiss the criminal charges if the evidence is suppressed.
 Other times, we assert other defenses to help win your case.
 When possible and just, we also work to arrange plea bargains that reduce the drug charge sentencing or make agreements that provide that the accused attend a drug rehabilitation facility instead of being confined to jail.

 Drug possession offenses

-Drug crimes are categorized depending on how dangerous they are.
+Drug crimes in New Jersey are categorized depending on how dangerous they are.
 The most serious and deadly drugs are categorized as Schedule I (1) drugs.
 The least dangerous drugs are Schedule V (5) drugs.
 Possession of Schedule I, II, III, or IV drugs is considered a third-degree crime.
 Possession of a Schedule V drug is considered a fourth-degree crime, a less serious category than third-degree crimes.

 Fourth Degree Charges